mxriverlynn/bada55-node-dev/outline.md

 ## Your Favorite IDE

 * provides value in the right circumstances
-* but is big, bloated, clunky
-* not necessary all the time

-## Why IDE, then?

 * integrated tools
 * pre-defined workflow
 * up and running faster